jimmyurl/coming-soon/README.md

 # coming-soon
-This is a single page site using HTML, Vanilla Javascript and CSS designed to create a countdown timer.
+This is a single page "coming soon" site using HTML, Vanilla Javascript and CSS designed to create a countdown timer.
 It counts down the seconds, minutes, hours, and days from specific initial values and updates HTML elements with the remaining time.
 It uses the `setInterval` function to repeatedly execute a function every 1000 milliseconds (1 second) to update the countdown.

 Here's a breakdown of how the code works: